 Membership & Policies

-Individuals must submit a current Texas driver's license with an address within the corporate city limits.
-Individuals with addresses that have Sugar Land as the city but are not within the corporate limits of the City of Sugar Land will not be considered residents.
+Individuals with addresses that have Sugar Land as the city but are not within the corporate limits of the City of Sugar Land are considered non-residents.

 - Fees are due at time of registration.